 The following battles of the Great Boer War are described and illustrated under this title:

 Battle of Ladysmith: The first defeat of the British, also known as Lombard’s Kop and Nicholson’s Nek and fought on 29th October 1898, leading to the Siege of Ladysmith.
+Podcast on the Battle of Ladysmith

 Battle of Graspan: (also known as the Battle of Enslin) Fought on 25th November 1899 in the Great Boer War by Lord Methuen, leading to his advance to the disastrous battles of Modder River and Magersfontein.
+Podcast on the Battle of Graspan

 Battle of Magersfontein: Methuen’s disastrous defeat at the hands of Cronje’s Boers on 11th December 1899; the Highland Brigade suffering severe loss: the second battle of ‘Black Week’.
+Podcast on the Battle of Magersfontein

 Battle of Colenso: Buller’s disastrous first attempt to cross the Tugela River in Natal and relieve Ladysmith, on 15th December 1899: last of the three battles of ‘Black Week’.